 - Zola Kitchen is considered one of the fanciest restaurants in State College and Valentine’s day here is very romantic.

 - Otto’s for great local beer and delicious food with large portions.

 - Happy Valley Brewing Company is one of my favorites for a beautiful and delicious meal paired perfectly with good beer.
 They are constantly reinventing their menu.
 You can get there by bus, but easiest with car.

 Where to drink in State College

-For drinks, I like Cafe 210 for their beer pitchers and group seating, the Rathskeller for a divey beer, Local Whiskey for bourbon/whiskey (don’t ever order a triple bourbon), the Darkhorse Tavern for their dangerously delicious Tonto’s Demise, Mad Mex for margarita happy hour.
+For drinks, I like Cafe 210 for their beer pitchers and group seating, Local Whiskey for bourbon/whiskey (don’t ever order a triple bourbon), the Darkhorse Tavern for their dangerously delicious Tonto’s Demise, Mad Mex for margarita happy hour.
 The best LGBT bar is Chumley’s and their cocktails are amazing.

 Don’t worry craft beer aficionados….there’s good beer bars in State College.
 My favorites places to have a beer in State College include Zeno’s and The Deli.
 Outside of downtown, you’ll be able to take the bus to American Ale House, Happy Valley Brewing Co., and my favorite Otto’s.

 Where to dance in State College: If you’re an undergrad looking for a fun night, I recommend Indigo (18+ sometimes).
 If you’re not an undergrad, I recommend taking advantage of their bar until you’re feeling like you’re a college kid again (or don’t care if you’re old).
 Cafe 210 often has live music from cover bands and is a favorite of many alumni, but I hate getting my feet stuck to the floor.
 The Shandygaff and Phyrst are undergrad-only bars.